evrifaessa/open-data-turkey/README.md

 # 🇹🇷 Open data index of Turkey
-[A comprehensive open data index of Turkey](https://github.com/evrifaessa/open-data-turkey).
+[The most comprehensive open data index of Turkey](https://github.com/evrifaessa/open-data-turkey).
 This repository lists open data portals made public by municipal governments and the government of Turkey.

 ### Why?
 Turkey definitely needs some improvement on transparency.
 As developers and citizens, we often have a hard time finding decent data about our country.
 I listed the resources I could find to make this already difficult process a little easier.
 Please contribute to this list.